MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-calculate-and-post-withholding-tax-settlements.md

 description: Learn how to calculate and post the withholding tax (WHT) in the Australian version of Business Central.
 author: SorenGP
 ms.topic: conceptual
-ms.search.keywords: ''
+ms.search.keywords: null
 ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: 8a82a29bd27b9b0aed850f39846acd9661f34030
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
-ms.translationtype: HT
-ms.contentlocale: en-AU
-ms.lasthandoff: 02/15/2022
-ms.locfileid: "8148034"
 ---
-# <a name="calculate-and-post-withholding-tax-settlements-in-the-australian-version"></a>Calculate and Post Withholding Tax Settlements in the Australian Version
+# Calculate and Post Withholding Tax Settlements in the Australian Version

 You can use the **Calc. and Post WHT Settlement** page to calculate and post the withholding tax (WHT).